dsgrid/dsgrid/dev/spark_overview.md

 7. Activate your dsgrid conda environment.
 You will connect to the cluster with the `pyspark` package in that environment.

-**Note**: The container includes ipython, pyspark, pandas, and pyarrow, but not dsgrid.
-That may change when we have stable versions of dsgrid software.

 8. Use your preferred method to connect to the cluster in dsgrid software.
 Your options are as
    follows: